ouspg/CompSec/Lab5_ChipWhisperer/README.md

 **Next items/answers must be returned to gain points from this task**
 1. Screenshot of suitable difference plot and explanation how you found suitable reference pattern
 2. Your complete attack code and screenshots how it successfully solves secrect keys specified earlier (8140 and ABE2)
-3. Sufficient answer to next question: *You were instructed earlier to try to solve key ABE3 from corresponding trace with your attack code.
+3. Thought-out answer to next question: *You were instructed earlier to try to solve key ABE3 from corresponding trace with your attack code.
 Did you succeed?
 If not, tell why it did not work.
 How would you make it work?
-Note that you do not have to implement your answer, just telling that how you would do it is enough.*
+Note that you do not have to implement your answer, just telling that how you would do it is enough.* (HINT: Consider the amount of close-zero spikes you have in your difference plot)

 ---
 # Task 3